Neck Pain After an Accident Doesn’t Necessarily Mean You Have Whiplash

 Cervical Spondylolisthesis

 In this condition, at least one vertebra becomes dislocated and out of alignment with the rest of your spine.
+While often associated with aging, trauma can suddenly worsen or trigger this condition.
 This is usually a result of aging, and many people have mild spondylolisthesis without ever realizing it.
 However, a trauma like an accident can cause a sudden dislocation, especially in the neck.
-When this happens, you may notice pain in your shoulder, the back of your head, and your neck, as well as numbness and weakness in the arms.
+When this happens, you may notice pain in your shoulder, the back of your head, and your neck, as well as numbness and weakness in your arms.
+Severe cases of spondylolisthesis may require surgery and a neck brace to maintain alignment.

 Compression and Spinal Fractures